An Application of the $h$-principle to Manifold Calculus: Manifold Calculus

-The category $ \psh(\man^G)$ has a natural \emph{projective model structure} (see \cite{book:Hirschhorn_Model_Categories}) induced by the model structure on $\top$: the fibrant objects are the presheaves which are object-wise fibrant, the weak equivalences are object-wise weak equivalences, and the cofibrations are presheaves which satisfy the right lifting property with respect to trivial fibrations.
+The presheaf category $ \psh(\man)$ consisting of functors $\man^{\mathrm{op}} \rightarrow \top$ has a natural \emph{projective model structure} \cite{book:Hirschhorn_Model_Categories} induced by the model structure on $\top$.
+The fibrations are object-wise fibrations, the weak equivalences are object-wise weak equivalences, and the cofibrations are maps which satisfy the right lifting property with respect to trivial fibrations.